 The office prepares speeches, responds to the media, reviews pending state and local legislation, works closely with community and faith-based groups and provides information and tours for members of the public.

 Its Office of Professional Responsibility and Legal Affairs investigates alleged misconduct, oversees the employee random drug testing program, conducts trial boards and monitors legal issues.
 The Office of Professional Responsibility and Legal Affairs is also the Custodian of Records for the Department.

-The Director's Office partners with other county public safety agencies and neighboring correctional departments throughout the year, and it oversees the more than 400-strong volunteer and intern programs.
+The Director's Office partners with other county public safety agencies and neighboring correctional facilities throughout the year, and it oversees the more than 400-strong volunteer and intern programs.
 The Director's Office also oversees the COPES mentoring program for youth in county schools as well as the Pencil Box Project, which results in hundreds of students receiving new school supplies and uniforms for free.